sumitkv92/Phase2FinalProject/README.md

 Project details:
 FlyAway is an Aeroplane ticket-booking portal, that lets people book flights on their website easily.
  Developer detail’s:
-This Project is Developed by Manvendra Singh.
+This Project is Developed by sumit kumar upadhyay.
  This project is hosted on git repository and link is,

  Table of contents